stud0709/OneMoreSecret/README.md

 This is a brief overview of the functionality.
 For every screen, you can find a Help menu entry.

 ### On Your Smartphone
-You have all the toolbox to [encrypt](/password_generator.md) and decrypt passwords on your mobile phone, create and import private keys etc.
+You have all the toolbox to [encrypt](/password_generator.md) and decrypt passwords or [time-based OTPs](./totp_import.md) on your mobile phone, create and import private keys etc.

 The app will also respond to specific links in the web browser (as described [here](#login-without-a-password)).
 Alternatively, you can select the `oms00_....` piece of text on your phone and share it with OneMoreSecret (OneMoreSecret will register as a recipient of text data).